 The Historisches Museum der Stadt Wien (History Museum of Vienna) is housed in a dull post-war building at the east side of the square, near the Karlskirche.
 Here you’ll find a collection of archaeological finds from the Roman era, Ottoman items obtained during the siege of Vienna in 1683 as well as many paintings, scale models, postcards and photographs depicting Vienna through the ages.

-Some items of note include Gothic stained-glass windows from the Stephansdom – rescued from a fire in 1945 – and reconstructed apartments of famous Viennese, such as architect Adolf Loos.
+Some items of note include Gothic stained-glass windows from the Stephansdom – rescued from a fire in 1945 – and reconstructed apartments of famous Viennese citizens, such as architect Adolf Loos.
 The museum also has a collection of art, including works from famous Viennese artists including Gustav Klimt and Egon Schiele.

 More works of these artists can be found in the Secession building, located near the west side of Karlsplatz, towards the Naschmarkt.
 This remarkable building was designed by Joseph Maria Olbrich in the Jugendstil style, the local version of Art Nouveau.
 It was built in 1898 as the headquarters of the Secession, an art movement that broke ties with classical art.